 It is part of the Temperance Brennan #17 series and is a This forensic mystery is a hardcover edition that was published by Bantam on September 23, 2014 and has 336 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include MatchUp

-Other books by this author include Bones are Forever, Speaking in Bones, Bones of the Lost
+Other books by this author which I have reviewed include Bones are Forever, Speaking in Bones, Bones of the Lost

 Seventeenth in the Temperance Brennan mystery series revolving around a forensics anthropologist with time split between North Carolina, Montreal, and Vermont.

 This ARC was provided by NetGalley and Bantam in exchange for an honest review.

 You gotta read this one!
 Major series change in this!!